Latest News & Views

 CHECK OUT THE LINKS PAGE, NEW LINKS ARE BEING ADDED ALL THE TIME.

-Check out the latest links to websites owned by CAHS Members:
+Check out these links to websites owned by CAHS Members:

 Jill Amadio, a CAHS Member and Author of many books, plus more.

-Cornish Corner, Minerial Point, Wisconsin.
+Cornish Corner, Mineral Point, Wisconsin.
 CAHS Member, Your source for all things Cornish.